betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

     - The faster a Climber moves, the more time they have to get to TargetSurface or RestPosition.
     - Climbers can wait longer if they can move fast.
 - ReflexSpeed
-- When the Climber needs to get a ClimberPart to a ViaSurface
+- When the Climber needs to get a ClimberPart to a Contact

 - Risk increases when Movement timing has a small margin for error.
     - CoordinationMovement, Dyno.HandRelease, ArmBrake, FootStab, ReleaseMovement